FREE SHIPPING From 49PLN

 Cannabigerol (CBG) is another non-psychoactive phytonutrient found in hemp.
 This unique compound plays a central role in the development of CBD and other known cannabinoids.

-CBG vs CBD: Comparison
+CBG vs CBD: A Comparison

 Property CBG CBD